Rich Little: Honours

+He was inducted into the Canadian Comedy Hall of Fame in 2001.

 Little was appointed to the Order of Canada in 2022, with the rank of Officer.

-Little frequently appears on former Governor Mike Huckabee's cable show on the Trinity Broadcast Network.
-He has been a guest more than any other person, appearing as recently as January 2023.

 Other interests

 Little has been active in several charities, including the Juvenile Diabetes Fund and the Children's Miracle Network.
 He has been named to Miami Children's Hospital International Pediatrics Hall of Fame and been honoured by the naming of the Rich Little Special Care Nursery at Ottawa Civic Hospital.
 He has been a major supporter in helping veterans through the Gary Sinise Foundation.

 Personal life

-Little was engaged to Canadian actress Jean Christopher in 1965, but they did not end up marrying.
+Little was engaged to Canadian actress Jean Christopher in 1965, but they did not marry.

 Little was married to Jeanne Worden, whom he met when she was working as a secretary on The Joey Bishop Show, in 1971.
 The couple had a daughter together, Bria, before their divorce in 1989.
 Little had a brief relationship with Lalette Cottrell, of Delaware; the couple had a daughter together, Lyndsay (born 1988).

-Little was engaged to magician Melinda Saxe, but she broke off the three-year relationship in 1991, saying she had discovered he had secretly videotaped them having sex in 1988.
+Little was engaged to magician Melinda Saxe, but she broke-off the three-year relationship in 1991, saying she had discovered he had secretly videotaped them having sex in 1988.
 Saxe sued Little for defamation, invasion of privacy, and inflicting emotional distress, claiming he had joked about their relationship on stage.
 Little claimed the videotaping was consensual.
 The lawsuit was eventually settled out of court.

 He married comedian and impressionist Jeannette Markey in 1994; they divorced in 1997.
 He was married to Marie Marotta from 2003 until her death in 2010 of a deliberate overdose of sleeping pills after years of suffering from migraines and chronic pain.
 He married his fourth wife, Catherine Brown, a former reality show contestant, in a private ceremony in 2012; they divorced in October of that year.